Anonymous10m/volcano-map/README.md

 In this file a map is provided showing the population of different areas.
-The location of volcanoes along with their haights (in m) will be visible on clicking the markers.Run the code after which a file named Map1.html will be saved.
+The location of volcanoes along with their heights (in m) will be visible on clicking the markers.Run the code after which a file named Map1.html will be saved.
 Open the file and the map should be visible.